shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ### Modeling a Consumable Attribute

-Let's create a current health value to pair with our max health attribute.
+Let's create a current health value to pair with a max health attribute.

 ``` c#
 var maxHealth = new ModifiableValue<float>(100f);